Spaces of test functions and distributions: Topology defined by neighborhoods of the origin

-Note that any convex set satisfying this condition is necessarily absorbing in $C_c^k(U).$ Since the topology of any topological vector space is translation-invariant, any TVS-topology is completely determined by the set of neighborhood of the origin.
+Note that any convex set satisfying this condition is necessarily absorbing in $C_\text{c}^k(U)$.
+Since the topology of any topological vector space is translation-invariant, any TVS-topology is completely determined by the set of neighborhood of the origin.
 This means that one could actually define the canonical LF topology by declaring that a convex balanced subset U is a neighborhood of the origin if and only if it satisfies condition (CN).